Seed Library

 Q: What seeds do you have?

 We order a selection of vegetable seeds you would traditionally see in a home garden, as well as herbs.
 We attempt to order a few varieties in each category.
 All seeds are non-hybrid and organic where possible.
-Most of our seeds are supplied by William Dam Seeds and Stokes.
+In 2025, our seed supplier was OSC Seeds, Ontario Seed Company.

 Q: How many seeds can I check out?